 It is important to keep this in mind when creating your objects because you need a good balance between the size of your objects and the size of the cells.
 Ideally, you shouldn’t have cells that are too small in comparison with your objects but equally you shouldn’t have objects that cover many cells.
 You can sometimes improve the culling by breaking large objects into smaller pieces.
 However, you can still merge small objects together to reduce draw calls and, as long as they all belong to the same cell, occlusion culling will not be affected.

 When should you use Occludee Static?
-Transparent objects that do not occlude, as well as small objects that are unlikely to occlude other things, should be marked as Occludees, but not Occluders.
+Completely transparent or translucent objects that do not occlude, as well as small objects that are unlikely to occlude other things, should be marked as Occludees, but not Occluders.
 This means they will be considered in occlusion by other objects, but will not be considered as occluders themselves, which will help reduce computation.

 For most operations dealing with Occlusion Culling, you should use the Occlusion Culling Window (Window->Occlusion Culling)